-As with Harrah’s self-parking program, valet parking will be free for anyone who reached Platinum, Diamond, or Seven Stars status on their Total Rewards card.
+As with Harrah’s self-parking program, valet parking will be free for anyone who reached Platinum, Diamond, or Seven Stars status on their Caesars Rewards card.
 The valet tip is not included in the valet parking cost.

-* Hotel guests staying at Harrah’s and choose the valet parking option, you will have the valet fee automatically charged to your room.
+Also, if you’re staying at Harrah’s and choose the valet parking option, you will have the valet parking fee charged to your hotel room bill.

 Directions to Harrah’s Las Vegas Parking Garage